OB/GYN Patient Information

 Learn more about safe foods for a healthy pregnancy.

-Glucose testing is done on all pregnant women to screen for Gestational Diabetes.
+Glucose testing is done on all pregnant people to screen for Gestational Diabetes.
 The initial screening will be done between 24 and 28 weeks gestation.
 If your initial glucose test was elevated, your doctor may order an additional test called a Three Hour Glucose Tolerance Test.
 This blood test needs to be scheduled in advance with our lab and will require about 4 hours of your time in the clinic.
 Here you will find all the instructions needed to prepare for this test